XOA Support

 Status: active Logging: on (low) Default: deny (incoming), allow (outgoing) New profiles: skip To Action From -- ------ ---- 22 ALLOW IN Anywhere 80 ALLOW IN Anywhere 443 ALLOW IN Anywhere 22/tcp LIMIT IN Anywhere 22 ALLOW IN Anywhere (v6) 80 ALLOW IN Anywhere (v6) 443 ALLOW IN Anywhere (v6) 22/tcp LIMIT IN Anywhere (v6)

 If you want to open or close ports, please check the documentation of UFW (opens new window).

 Default user is email@example.com with admin as a password.

-SECURITY NOTICE: create a new admin account and remove this one.
+If you are using the default credentials, please create a new admin account and remove this one.